biocatchltd/yellowbox/docs/cookbook.rst

 sleep for a while for the service to start up, then we'll be able to connect to it.
 In general, :meth:`service.YellowService.start` should block until the underlying service's startup is complete.

-Of course we don't want to actually sleep, we might sleep for too long and waste time, or worse, we might not sleep enough, and still have connection issues.
+Of course we don't want to actually sleep, we might sleep for too long and waste time, or worse, we might not sleep for long enough, and still have connection issues.
 So instead. after we start the container, we'll continually attempt to connect to the service until we succeed.
 In order to do this, we'll need to implement a way to connect to the service.
 Let's start by adding a method that gets the connection info for the service.
 We can use the utility function :func:`~containers.get_ports` to get the external ports a service exposes.

 .. code-block::